Sgoettschkes/sgoettschkes.github.io/_posts/2021-02-03-phoenix-testing-with-cypress.md

 To install Cypress, we use npm: `cd assets/ && npm install cypress --save-dev`.
 Cypress installs itself and is afterwards available as a command line tool at `assets/node_modules/cypress/bin/cypress`.

-If you open the Cypress UI (`./assets/node_modules/cypress/bin/cypress open`), it creates a `cypress/` folder in your root directory, containing a full setup.
-I dislike the idea of having a folder dedicated to one specific tool in my root directory.
-I'd argue a much better place for these files is in `test/cypress`, so this is what we're going to set up.
+Cypress by default expects all test files and support files to be located at `cypress/`.
+I'd argue a much better place for these files is in `test/cypress`, so this is where we're going to place them.
 If you like your Cypress tests to live someplace else, you'll find this guide helpful to figure out which adjustments you need to make.

 ## Config and support files

-Because we omit the `open` command and don't let Cypress create all the necessary files, we need to create them on our own.
 Let's start with the config file `cypress.json` in your root directory:

 ```json
 {